hybridsjs/hybrids/docs/store/usage.md

 * **returns**:
   * Model instance or model instance placeholder

-The `store.get()` method always returns an object - model instance or a model placeholder.
-If the model source is synchronous (memory-based or external sync source, like `localStorage`), the get method immediately returns an instance.
+The `store.get()` method always returns an object - a model instance or a model placeholder.
+If the model source is synchronous (memory-based or an external sync source, like `localStorage`), the get method immediately returns an instance.
 Otherwise, before the cache has an instance of the model, the placeholder is returned instead.
 When the promise resolves, the next call to the store returns an instance.
-The cache takes care to notify the component that data has changed (if you need to use this method outside of the component definition, you can use the `store.resolve()` method to access the returned instance).
+The cache takes care of notifying the component that data has changed (if you need to use this method outside of the component definition, you can use the `store.resolve()` method to access the returned instance).

 ```javascript
 const GlobalState = {